All About Sleep

 School-age kids need 10 to 12 hours of sleep a night.
-Bedtime difficulties can arise at this age for a variety of reasons.
-Homework, sports and after-school activities, TVs, computers, and video games, as well as hectic family schedules might contribute to kids not getting enough sleep.
+Bedtime difficulties can start at this age for a variety of reasons.
+Homework, sports, and after-school activities, TVs, computers, and video games, and busy family schedules might contribute to kids not getting enough sleep.

-Adolescents need about 8½ to 9½ hours of sleep per night, but many don't get it.
-Because of early school start times on top of schedules packed with school, homework, friends, and activities, they're typically chronically sleep deprived.
+Teens need about 8½ to 9½ hours of sleep per night, but many don't get it.
+Because of early school start times on top of schedules packed with school, homework, friends, and activities, many are chronically sleep deprived.

 And sleep deprivation adds up over time, so an hour less per night is like a full night without sleep by the end of the week.
-Among other things, an insufficient amount of sleep can lead to:
+Among other things, lack of sleep can lead to:

 - decreased attentiveness